Last Updated On: 19/07/2021 at 11:51

-Passengers vaccinated in Serbia may instead choose to present a certificate of complete vaccination issued by the Republic of Serbia, or another foreign state with which the Republic of Serbia has concluded an agreement on the recognition of vaccination or with which there is de facto reciprocity in the recognition of the vaccination certificate.
+Passengers vaccinated in Serbia may instead choose to present a certificate of complete vaccination issued by the Republic of Serbia, or another foreign state with which the Republic of Serbia has concluded an agreement on the recognition of vaccination.
+The Maltese vaccination is currently being accepted by the Serbian government.

-Travellers who have recovered from Covid-19 may also present a certificate or other public document, issued by the Institute of Public Health established for the territory of the Republic of Serbia, stating that they have recovered from the virus, and that no less than 14 days or more than six months have elapse from the date of the first positive test result they received.
+Instead of a negative PCR test or vaccination certificate, travellers who have recovered from Covid-19 may present a certificate or other public document, issued by the Institute of Public Health established for the territory of the Republic of Serbia, stating that they have recovered from the virus, and that no less than 14 days or more than six months have elapse from the date of the first positive test result they received.

 These travel requirements do not apply to passengers under 12 years.